navneet-nmk/navneet-nmk.github.io/_posts/2018-08-26-empowerment.md

 MI is equivalent to the KL divergence between the joint and the product of the marginals.
 Larger the divergence, stronger the interdependence between the random variables.
-Note that Mi can also be represented in the form of the shannon entropies.
+Note that MI can also be represented in the form of the shannon entropies.

 ![MI-KL Divergence Representation](http://latex.codecogs.com/gif.latex?I%28X%3BZ%29%20%3D%20D%5Cleft%28P_%7Bxz%7D%20%5Cmiddle%5C%7C%20P_%7Bx%7D%5Cotimes%20P_%7Bz%7D%5Cright%29%20%3D%20H%28X%29%20-%20H%28X%7CZ%29)